rmolinari/thesis_1999/1999_thesis.typ

 between states 1 and~2, or between states 4 and~5.
 It was important in that construction that such infinite action was not accompanied by any enumerations into or out of the sets under construction.
-The proof of #lemmaRef(<lemma2.21>) depended on this fact: after a cycle is reset for the last time it can only cause finitely much enuemration.
+The proof of #lemmaRef(<lemma2.21>) depended on this fact: after a cycle is reset for the last time it can only cause finitely much enumeration.
 In the preset construction, however, this is not true.
 A cycle returning infinitely often to #state(1) (or to #state(2)) must infinitely often change the value of $(udvd)(x)$, only to have it changed back again when a $C$-change causes the return to #state(1).